ALBUE/Resume/README.md

 ##My Reading List

-*Exact Thinking in Demented Times, by Karl Sigmund
+*Exact Thinking in Demented Times*, by Karl Sigmund
 *The Goldfinch, by Donna Tartt
 *Floating Coast, by Bathsheba Demuth
 *The Pioneers, by David McCullough